 - Stents: Small, lattice-shaped, metal tubes that are inserted permanently into an artery, stents help improve blood flow.
 Some contain drugs that reduce the chance that arteries will become blocked again.

-- Ventricular Assist Devices (VADs): Mechanical pumps that help weak hearts pump blood adequately, VADs were originally intended for short-term use until donor hearts became available.
+- Ventricular assist devices (VADs): Mechanical pumps that help weak hearts pump blood effectively, VADs were originally intended for short-term use until donor hearts became available.
 Some are now used for long-term therapy in patients with severe heart failure who are not candidates for heart transplants.

 Where can you find more information—and when should you seek medical assistance?